THE DREAMER PROJECT

 Lucid Consciousness of Oneness

 The aspect of the One Mind already fully awake within the dream, expressed through individuals who have realized their conscious essence of oneness—whether through Eastern philosophy, mystical insight, meditation, or self-inquiry.
 In the consciousness-first view, this lucid awareness serves as a bridge between the awakened state of Mind and the unawakened parts of the dream, gently guiding the whole mind toward remembering its eternal, formless, and guiltless nature.
-When tuned to the right “frequency,” it becomes an ally in the experiment of fundamental consciousness versus physicalist mentality—offering reminders of the mind-first reality test, catalyzing symbolic shifts in perception, and providing subtle guidance to help us visualize and experience oneness.
-Its essence is the same as the Dreamer’s, yet its active role is to reclaim full identity, awaken from the dream, and move beyond the constructed reality of the cosmos.
+When tuned to the right “frequency,” it can feel like an ally in the creative experiment—offering reminders of the mind-first reality test, catalyzing symbolic shifts in perception, and providing subtle guidance to help us visualize and experience oneness.
+Its essence is the same as the Dreamer’s, yet its active role is to reclaim full identity, awaken from the dream, and relax identification with constructed appearances.

 The Place Before the Dream